vyacheslavkozyrev/cpr-ui/documents/conventions.md

   Employee = 'employee',
 }

+// ✅ Good - Use `unknown` for truly unknown data function processApiResponse(response: unknown): TUser {
+  if (typeof response === 'object' && response !== null) {
+    // Type guard and validation here
+    return response as TUser
+  }
+  throw new Error('Invalid response')
+}

+// ✅ Good - Generic types for reusable functions
+type TApiResponse<T> = {
+  data: T
+  success: boolean
+  message?: string
+}

-// ❌ Bad
+// ❌ FORBIDDEN - Using `any` type
 interface userService {
-  getUser(id: any): Promise<any>
+  getUser(id: any): Promise<any> // ❌ BUILD WILL FAIL
 }

 type user = {
-  id: any
+  id: any // ❌ BUILD WILL FAIL
-  name: any
+  name: any // ❌ BUILD WILL FAIL
-  role: any
+  role: any // ❌ BUILD WILL FAIL
 }

+// ❌ FORBIDDEN - Using @ts-ignore
+// @ts-ignore  // ❌ BUILD WILL FAIL
+const result = someUntypedFunction()
 ```

 Event handler conventions